Translate

 The aircraft is active.

-61/CH Mirage 1VP burners lighting up.
+61/CH Mirage 1VP burners are lighting up.

 61/CH Mirage 1VP powering down Cognac's runway 05.